ESMValGroup/ESMValCore/doc/contributing.rst

 to create create a draft of the release notes.
 This script uses the titles and labels of merged pull requests since the previous release.
+Open a discussion to allow members of the development team to nominate pull requests as highlights.
+Add the most voted pull requests as highlights at the beginning of changelog.
+After the highlights section, list any backward incompatible changes that the release may include.
+The :ref:`backward compatibility policy<esmvaltool:backward-compatibility-policy>`. lists the information that should be provided by the developer of any backward incompatible change.
+Make sure to also list any deprecations that the release may include, as well as a brief description on how to upgrade a deprecated feature.
 Review the results, and if anything needs changing, change it on GitHub and re-run the script until the changelog looks acceptable.
 Copy the result to the file ``doc/changelog.rst``.